-Travel around China for 6 weeks, October 1 to November 11.
-As of today, I have visited Shanghai, Hangzhou, Guiyang and Xinguyi in the Guizhou province and write this from Xian.
+Travel around China for 6 weeks, from October 1 to November 11.
+As of today, I have visited Shanghai, Hangzhou, Guiyang and Xinguyi in the Guizhou province, and I write this from Xian.

 Shanghai is a centre of contemporary art, Chinese as well as international.